OliverBrotchie/CSS-Fingerprint/README.md

 request.
 By comparing the differences between the requests and the full list of fonts, we can conclude what fonts are installed.

+## CSS Cookie

-We can also track visitors **cross-origin** by requesting an endpoint on the server that will return a permanent redirect (HTTP status 308) to a unique address.
+We can also track visitors cross-origin by requesting an endpoint on the server that will return a permanent redirect (HTTP status 308) to a unique address.
 The browser will then permanently make requests to the previously generated unique address whenever the endpoint is requested.
+This creates a pure CSS cookie that is reminisent of the '[supercookie](https://supercookie.me/)' exploit.
+This cookie is stored for an unlimited amount of time; the only way to remove it is to fully clear the browser's cache.

 <img src="/img/diagram.png" title="Diagram of 308 redirect" width="500" height="400" />